-Operated by volunteers, the schemes will offer rural residents help with household tasks, picking up prescriptions, giving a lift to the shops or the doctors or just providing some company.
-This assistance will be freely available to anyone in the community who needs a helping hand.
-The schemes will be run by a village or a defined area of a market town.
+Operated by volunteers, the schemes offered rural residents help with household tasks, picking up prescriptions, giving a lift to the shops or the doctors or just providing some company.
+This assistance was freely available to anyone in the community who needs a helping hand.
+The schemes are run by a village or a defined area of a market town.

 An additional focus aims to help older people live in their homes independently for longer, to feel more connected to their neighbours and reduce their need for health care services.
-Good Neighbours scheme volunteer co-ordinators will be supported by Rural Action Yorkshire every step of the way.
+Good Neighbours scheme volunteer co-ordinators were supported by Rural Action Yorkshire every step of the way.